 Step away from the pencil and paper—give your business ideas an upgrade with the concept map creator designed to make ideas easy to understand across every department in your organization, even those that are non-technical.
-Use concept maps to simplify complex relationships, spot gaps and contradictions, and promote creative problem solving and understanding to generate results.
+Use our concept map builder to simplify complex relationships, spot gaps and contradictions, and promote creative problem solving and understanding to generate results.
 As your organization identifies new problems and ideas, update and share your work in Lucidchart with a few easy clicks.

 Create concept maps with ease

 Create your online concept map from scratch or use one of our templates to illustrate ideas quickly and clearly.
 Use drag-and-drop shapes and prompts to easily connect topics and subtopics, then organize your ideas by color to ensure that your concept map is easily understood.
 Each aspect of your concept map can be effortlessly customized and adjusted, whether you need to modify the layout before printing or add images and screenshots for a tailored message.

 Present and share

 Concept mapping works best as a collaborative effort.
 When in-person collaboration isn’t possible, Lucidchart features like real-time updates and in-editor chatting can help you build off of ideas added from other contributors in seconds.
 Share your work with students, team members, or collaborators while maintaining control over editing permissions, or use presentation mode to take your concept map directly from editing to presenting with one click.
 Publish your concept map online knowing that everyone has access to the most up-to-date version at all times.